CraftAcademyLabs/ca_course/week7/cooper_client_react/01_cooper_calculator.md

 })
 ```

 It is a pretty straight forward test.
 The user fills in the distance, selects their gender and types in their age.
 When all of these inputs have values we should get a response with their result.

+To execute the feature tests you need to run the script we added in the `package.json` earlier.
+`npm run features`

 ***"++Remember to commit often++"***